antonw-88/GICSP/study-topics.md

 Intended as a study guide for the GICSP exam.
 Contains 25 practice questions per chapter.
 Has a seemingly great reputation among ICS Security professionals.
 Offers a break from the dense reading of NIST and ISA/IEC standards.
 - "_Sandworm_" by Andy Greenberg is highly recommended.
 Both for the content itself but also as a break from highly technical/regulatory/process-oriented reading.
 It is a very interesting overview of cyber warfare, and provides a clear context that frames the more in-depth resources of this reference manual; for example: why is ICS security so important, and why are certain controls and processes highlighted.

+## MITRE ICS ATT&CK Framework
+"_The major architectural focus of ATT&CK for ICS are the systems and functions associated with functional levels 0 – 2 of the Purdue architecture_" - MITRE ATT&CK ® for Industrial Control Systems: Design and Philosophy(Alexander, Otis.
+Et al. 2020).

+The above document is a very good reference for understanding the structure and motivation of the Mitre ICS ATT&CK framework, but is not that relevant for the GICSP exam.
+To learn about topics more directly related to the exam objectives, the actual techniques can be referred to; they are listed in the [ICS ATT&CK matrix](https://attack.mitre.org/matrices/ics/).
+This is a very good resource for reading up on the types of attacks most commonly employed by attackers when they are targeting ICS systems.

 ## NIST 800-X Publications
 In-depth details, with a lot of good references in the Appendix sections etc. _Note: Check for the latest revisions_.
 - 800-53, Security and Privacy Controls for Information Systems and Organizations.